-1. Generally 🖒
+1. Generally

 After it has been determined which documents or portions of documents are disclosable either pursuant to the FOIA or in the Agency's discretion, the FOIA processor must prepare them for release by redacting exempt and non-responsive portions.
-As discussed with regard to the contents of the FOIA file, supra, the FOIA processor should initially make two complete copies79 of all pages of arguably responsive documents.80 One is the original copy of the arguably responsive document.
+As discussed with regard to the contents of the FOIA file, supra, the FOIA processor should initially make two complete copies of all pages of arguably responsive documents.
+One is the original copy of the arguably responsive document.
 This copy should not be marked in any manner.
-The second statement.
-79 In the first edition of the FOIA Manual, processing offices were asked to make a copy of documents highlighted with redactions for supervisory review prior to making a grease-pencil copy.
-Processing offices may continue that practice, or may use the grease-pencil copy for internal review.
-If supervisory changes are made to pages of the draft grease-pencil copy, then these pages must be redone to create the final copy that will be photocopied for release.
-All copies should be retained in the FOIA file.
+The second copy (the working copy) is the grease pencil/vhn p-out copy on which redactions are made and the reasons

-77 The processor must assure that all documents are properly photocopied so that no marking on the outer edges are left out.
+&lt;sup>77 The processor must assure that all documents are properly photocopied so that no marking on the outer edges are left out.
 This sometimes requires that documents be photocopied one at a time or in reduced-size format, rather than by means of automatic feed.

-78 If one document, such as a letter, is responsive to different parts of the request, for example it is an attachment to a requested witness statement, but is also responsive on its own as one of "all letters" requested, then only one copy need be furnished, with an explanation that the letter was also an attachment to the witness statement.
+$^{78}$ If one document, such as a letter, is responsive to different parts of the request, for example it is an attachment to a requested witness statement, but is also responsive on its own as one of "all letters" requested, then only one copy need be furnished, with an explanation that the letter was also an attachment to the witness statement.